Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-sorcery.md

 v_2024: true
 alt_version: fey-soul
 source: "Fillumir's Guide to the Feywild"
-# header:
+header:
-#   overlay_image: /assets/images/classes/sorcerer/header.png
+  overlay_image: /assets/images/classes/sorcerer/fey-soul/2024/header.png
-#   teaser: /assets/images/classes/sorcerer/header.jpg
+  teaser: /assets/images/classes/sorcerer/fey-soul/2024/header.jpg
 ---
 Your innate magic comes from the distant realms of the Feywild.
 You might trace your lineage to an entity from that place, or perhaps you were exposed to its energy and transformed by it.

-The power of the Feywild has a noticable effect over your physical presence.
+The power of the Feywild has a noticeable effect over your physical presence.
 The playful aura of magic and trickery is all too present, frustrating and infuriating both friend and foe.

 # Level 3: Fey Magic
 You learn additional spells when you reach certain levels in this class, as shown on the Feywild Spells table.
 Each spell counts as a sorcerer spell for you, but it doesn’t count against the number of sorcerer spells you know.
 These spells can’t be replaced when you gain a level in this class.